ricomoss/python-april-2014/class4/README.md

 Notice the ``(object)`` syntax.
 This syntax is using a concept called inheritance.
 The newly defined ``MyCar`` object is inheriting some functionality from the object ``object``.
 Don't get confused about the naming here.
 Everything in Python is an object but the keyword ``object`` object is a special kind of object.
 Don't fret too much about this...just always inherit ``object`` when you are defining your class.

 In Python 3 old-style classes don't even exist.
-So, you can define your class without inheriting anything it'll fundamentally have the functionality of a new-style object.
+So, you can define your class without inheriting anything and it'll fundamentally have the functionality of a new-style object.

     class MyCar:
         pass